ardnew/pimm/README.md

 # pimm
-Raspberry PI Media Manager and Player for those who proudly embrace our propensity for CLI
+Raspberry PI Media Manager and Player for those who proudly embrace their propensity for CLI